Gurugram Family Court – Mutual Consent Divorce at the Mini Secretariat

 Stage 4: The Cooling-Off Period — and the Haryana Waiver Pathway

-This is where Gurugram differs from Delhi courts in a practical sense, and it is worth understanding clearly.
+This is where Gurugram differs from Delhi courts in a practical sense.
 Under Section 13B(2), a six-month waiting period applies between the First and Second Motion.
 Following the Supreme Court's ruling in Amardeep Singh v.
 Harveen Kaur (2017), this period is directory, not mandatory — courts have the power to waive it.

 However, Haryana Family Courts have historically been more conservative in granting waivers than courts in Delhi or Bengaluru.
 In practice, some Gurugram couples find that the Family Court is reluctant to grant a waiver at the district level, and their case needs to be taken to the Punjab and Haryana High Court at Chandigarh for the waiver to be granted.
 This adds both time and cost if not anticipated upfront.

-• The waiver application should first be filed at the Gurugram Family Court itself — this is always the starting point
+• The waiver application should first be filed at the Gurugram Family Court — always the starting point

 • If the Family Court declines, the High Court route via Chandigarh remains available